 Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

-Domino’ s Pizza Enterprises Limited is one of the successful business in food delivery industry in Australia.
-It has achieved a record store growth around the country with a net profit of $64million.
-The major underpinnings of such success are Domino’ s digital innovation and strong operations system.
-Currently, the business is largely operating through digital channels like Android and iPhone apps, Kindle Fire, and company’ s website.
+Domino’s Pizza Enterprises Limited is one of the most successful businesses in Australia’s food delivery industry.
+It has achieved record store growth around the country with a net profit of $ 64 million.
+The major underpinnings of such success are Domino’s digital innovation and strong operations system.
+Currently, the business is largely operating through digital channels like Android and iPhone apps, Kindle Fire, and the company’s website.
 This has brought huge returns to the company.

 While the evidence suggests otherwise, there is a common view that many new businesses fail within the first year of operation.
 Why do you think a new business might not succeed?

-The most commonly failing business are those of small and medium enterprises.
-A report issued by Australian Securities and Investment Commission looking into company bankruptcies depicted that business collapse mainly because of poor strategic planning as 44% of failures was caused by this factor.
-Whereas, forty percent suffered from insufficient cash flow or bad cash flows and thirty-three percent retired because of losses in trade.
+The most commonly failing businesses are those of small and medium enterprises.
+A report issued by the Australian Securities and Investment Commission looking into company bankruptcies depicted that business collapse mainly because of poor strategic planning, as 44% of failures were caused by this factor.
+Meanwhile, forty per cent suffered from insufficient cash flow or bad cash flows, and thirty-three per cent retired because of losses in trade.

 3. Explain the following fundamental accounting concepts: